Microscale Sensing with Strongly Interacting NV Ensembles at High Fields: Evolution under the MW driving blocks

 The dipole-dipole suppressing MW block consists on four rotations: one around $A$, one around its opposite vector $\bar{A}=-A$, another around the opposite of $B$ (this is $\bar{B}=-B$) and a last one around $B$ (see Fig.~\ref{fig:scheme}).
 In order to see the dynamics, we should define the Hamiltonian governing during each rotation.
-For that, it is convenient to recycle the basis \eqref{eq:basis}, where $\mu$ can be $A$ or $B$, with the corresponding $\phi_A=35^{\circ}$ or $\phi_B=\phi_A+2\alpha=125^{\circ}$($\alpha=55^{\circ}$ is empirically proven to minimize noise), and $\theta=\theta_{magic}$ (see Fig.~\ref{fig:angles}).
+For that, it is convenient to recycle the basis \eqref{eq:basis}, where $\mu$ can be $A$ or $B$, with the corresponding $\phi_A$ or $\phi_B=\phi_A+2\alpha$, where $\alpha=90^\circ-\phi_A$; and $\theta=\theta_{magic}$ (see Fig.~\ref{fig:angles}).